Office Hours

 Learn how to recognize and respond to first aid, choking and cardiac emergencies with adults, children and infants.
 We’ll cover how to respond to and identify the signs of respiratory and cardiac difficulties and procedures for care including using an AED.
 Upon successful demonstration of skills learned, participants will receive certification, which is good for two years, issued through the American Heart Association.

-Friday, June 7 from 10:00 AM - 3:00 PM
+Saturday, June 13 from 9:00 AM - 1:00 PM

-Location: Big Foot HS, Room E33
+Location: Big Foot HS, Room E36

-Fee: $70/person/
+Fee: $85/person

 Beginning Crochet